 |TCoN Revives the Ancient Natural Indigo Fermentation Dyeing Process

 TCoN started as an Auroville R&D unit.
-In 1993, Jesus finally found a village, Guledagudda in Karnataka, where some families had kept the knowledge of the natural indigo fermentation process alive.
-One of them sent Subhash (see image) to help Jesus set up four 200 litre vats.
+In 1993, Jesus finally found a village in Karnataka, where some families had kept the knowledge of the natural indigo fermentation process alive.
+Subhash (see image) arrived in Auroville to help Jesus set up four 200 litre vats.
 Subhash spent three months passing on the necessary routines.
 But after he left, Jesus realized that there were issues around the fermentation process due to the fact that also in this village all of the indigo applied, by this time, was in fact synthetic.
 The tell‐tale sign?
 The absence of smell.
 It took TCoN a few more months to revive the fully natural indigo fermentation process.
 By then, a permanent site in Auroville had been found and a unique, truly eco‐friendly natural dye unit was born.

-Master dyer Kumar remains since the beginning, now as part of a team of 24.
-Our 40 vats (19,000 litres of indigo dye solution; no water wasted since 1993) can dye up to 30 kg of material per day, depending on the depth of colour required.
+Key dyers and others have remained with The Colours of Nature since the unit’s humble beginnings.
+By now, the team has grown to 93 people.
 We get our indigo cakes from a village only 60 kilometres from Auroville, which happens to be a world leader in natural indigo supply.
 There, indigo is extracted from Indigofera tinctoria leaves.
 On our site we grind the cakes, then add the powder to our vats.
+Our 62 vats (1,000 litres of indigo dye solution capacity each; no water wasted since 1993) can dye up to 30 kg of material per day, depending on the depth of colour required.
+For other plants the capacity is some 40 kg per day although there are some constraints in space and manpower due to the preparations required.
 Since we wash using only biodegradable soap and have a water treatment system, all the water is re‐used for our gardens.
 Once we start to cultivate indigo in own field, we’ll close the loop completely.

 |The Plants and the Vision